 Broadway—officially, the 41 theaters with 500 or more seats in the Times Square area—has become the home of big, splashy musicals and star vehicles, with prices to match: $130 to $175 for orchestra seats, and twice that for “premium” tickets.
 Meanwhile, so-called straight plays (dramas without music) can mostly be found Off-Broadway, thriving under the auspices of various nonprofit theater companies.
 The setting is more intimate (100 to 499 seats) and the tickets less expensive ($25 to $100).
 While traditionally associated with downtown, Off-Broadway has a healthy presence in the Theatre District and elsewhere in Manhattan; the same goes for Off-Off-Broadway, whose small (fewer than 100 seats), scruffier spaces can also be found in Brooklyn and serve as a laboratory for new voices and the theatrical vanguard, with tickets as low as the $15 range.

-For long-running or über-hot shows that regularly sell out (Hamilton and The Book of Mormon, for example), plan on purchasing tickets weeks or even months in advance.
+For long-running or über-hot shows that regularly sell out (Hamilton and Dear Evan Hansen, for example), plan on purchasing tickets weeks or even months in advance.
 For all tickets, hot or not, availability is much easier from January through late March than during holidays and the busy summer and Christmas seasons (when tickets often have a $5–$15 premium).
 Midweek shows, particularly those on Tuesdays, are less crowded than those performed Friday through Sunday.
 Saturday nights require booking the furthest ahead.

 For many shows, the odds are good you won’t need to pay full price, especially during the winter months.
 During this slower period, producers offer discounts of 25 to 50 percent through a variety of sources.
 As with the hits, it’s best to buy in advance.
 And before buying, it’s worth it to check a star’s departure date.

 On the day of the show, your options may actually improve.
 Shows that avoid offering long-range discounts often need to move tickets at the last minute via the TKTS Discount Booth (run by the Theatre Development Fund, or TDF) in Times Square, where same-day discounts range from 20 to 50 percent.
 To see what’s available you can download TKTS’s free iPhone app, which provides a real-time feed from their big board in Times Square.
-The iPhone-less can browse entertainment-link.com’s day-by-day roundup for the previous few days.
 Choose a few shows you’d like to see and get there early.
 As usual, selections will be wider and discounts deeper midweek.
 At the other TKTS locations—at South Street Seaport and Lincoln Center—matinee tickets are sold a day in advance.

 Student and Senior Specials

 Senior citizens and students are among those eligible for a TDF membership, the City’s best-kept bargain-ticket secret.
-For a $35 annual fee, members receive offers to dozens of shows throughout the year, at prices ranging from $9 for Off-Off-Broadway to $47 for Broadway.
-There’s also a national membership with a lower fee of $20.
+For a $40 annual fee, members receive offers to dozens of shows throughout the year, at prices ranging from $11 for some Off-Off-Broadway shows to $49 for Broadway productions.
 Most theaters offer a limited number of cheap same-day rush tickets from $10 (for Hamilton, natch) to $50.
 Some shows have a general rush, others a lottery rush, some are for students only and a few sell standing-room tickets for sold-out performances.
 Check individual shows’ websites for details.

 Restaurant Row (West 46th Street between Eighth and Ninth Avenues) has plenty of good bets, like Barbetta, Orso—refined and rustic Italian spots, respectively—and the Latin-flavored La Pulperia.
 Chez Josephine, a French spot on West 42nd Street, is a fine option for dinner with live piano accompaniment.
 Many of these restaurants keep their kitchens open late to accommodate postshow dining as well.
 The 7pm curtain, now almost the rule for midweek shows on Broadway, makes eating after the show particularly appealing.